Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

-Lyon's traboules are the city's most distinctive architectural feature—hidden passageways that thread through buildings, connecting streets and courtyards in a secret network.
-Originally created in the 4th century to transport water from the Saône to the hilltop settlements, they became essential to the silk trade in the 19th century, allowing weavers to move their delicate fabrics protected from weather and theft.
+Created in the 4th century to transport water from the Saône to hilltop settlements, the traboules became essential to the silk trade in the 19th century.
+Canuts (silk workers) needed to move delicate fabric protected from Lyon's rain and mud.
+The solution?
+A parallel city, hidden inside the visible one.

 Today, approximately 40 traboules are open to the public, marked by small bronze plaques.
-They range from simple covered passages to elaborate Renaissance courtyards with spiral staircases and vaulted galleries.
+The rest remain private—locked doors that lead to apartment buildings, secret shortcuts known only to residents.
+The open ones range from simple covered passages to elaborate Renaissance courtyards with spiral staircases and vaulted galleries that make you feel like you've stepped into a novel.

 27 Rue Saint-Jean